-A swale is a shallow trench dug out dead level along the land’s contours, with a berm on the downhill side.
+A swale is a shallow trench dug along the land’s contour, with a berm on the downhill side.

 In the above picture, the contour lines are shown in pink.
-These indicate that everything along the same pink line is the same height above sea level, and in this picture, the hillside slopes downward toward the bottom right corner of the image.
+These indicate that all points along a single pink line are the same height above sea level, so in this picture you can see that the hillside slopes downward toward the bottom right corner of the image.

-Without the swales, the water would form gullies and rush down the hillside without sinking in, taking precious topsoil and nutrients with it.
+Without the swales, the water rushing down the hill in the above picture would form gullies, taking precious topsoil and nutrients with it.

 Now, the above picture is showing large swales on a large farm field.
-Lucky for us that swales are also applicable on a residential scale, and our environment desperately needs them.
-We can all do our part with this simple technique.
+Lucky for us that swales are also applicable on a residential scale, and–when constructed in the appropriate location–our environment desperately needs more of them.

 - Swales mitigate stormwater runoff.